greenwashing

 • Clean

 Twenty years ago, greenwashing claims were in the Wild West.
 Only a few terms (like Organic and Fair Trade) were regulated.
 Other than that, you could write anything on your product (Clean!
-Green!) and it didn’t matter.
+Green!), and it didn’t matter.
 Luckily, those days are over.
-The Federal Trade Commission (FTC) along with many states regulate environmental claims made at the sales point.
+The Federal Trade Commission (FTC) and many states regulate environmental claims made at the sales point.
 The government enforces these claims through fraud and other laws.

 H&M Prevails in Greenwashing Suit

 Abraham Lizama purchased a sweater from H&M’s Conscious Choice collection.
-He believed he was buying an environmental and sustainable sweater.
-However, after he checked out his purchase, he discovered it did not meet his standard.
+He believed he was buying an environmentally and sustainably produced sweater.
+However, after he checked out his purchase, he discovered it did not meet his standards.
 He sued under the Missouri Merchandising Practices Act, charging unjust enrichment, negligent misrepresentation, and fraud.

 First, all the class-action members outside of Missouri were dismissed.
 Lizama was planning to join with other H&M shoppers in California and around the country in a class-action suit.
 Alone, each person’s damages would have been small; to a class of everyone who had purchased Conscious Choice products, the company might owe a lot of money.
 The court did not have personal jurisdiction between class members and the defendant.
 Lizama was suing under Missouri law, which would not work for anyone outside of Missouri.